Fairy circle (arid grass formation)

-Like the heuweltjies and Mima mounds, the cause of fairy circles has long been a puzzle and the investigation has proved challenging.
-One favoured theory is that the distinct vegetation patterns are a population-level consequence of competition for scarce water, as the plants "organise" themselves to maximise access to scarce resources.
-The circular barren patches capture water which then flows to the outer edges of the ring.
-More water available increases biomass and roots which leads to the soil becoming looser.
-The less dense soil allows more water to penetrate and feed the vegetation, creating a feedback loop supporting the plants at the edge of the circle.
+In the languages of the Aboriginal Australian peoples who inhabit the Pilbara, they are known as linyji (Manyjilyjarra language) or mingkirri (Warlpiri language).

 Location

+Until 2014, the phenomenon was only known to occur in the arid grasslands of the Namib desert in western parts of Southern Africa, being particularly common in Namibia.
+In that year, ecologists were alerted to similar rings of vegetation outside Africa, in a part of the Pilbara in Western Australia.
+In addition, fairy circles may also occur in North Africa, the Middle East and Madagascar.

 In Africa, the circles occur in a band lying about 100 miles inland, and extending southward from Angola for some 1,500 miles down to the Northwestern Cape province of South Africa.
 It is largely a remote and inhospitable region, much of it over a hundred kilometres from the nearest village.
 The circles have been recognised and informally remarked on for many years, first being mentioned in technical literature in the 1920s and intermittently thereafter with the intensity of study increasing during the final quarter of the 20th century.